 - You can purchase postage online.
 I started getting busier with my full time work and I didn’t have the time to go to the Post Office anymore.
 In the beginning I shipped First Class Letter, however, I felt with the rates by purchasing postage online it was worth it to me because of my current availability and schedule.

 - Packaging.
 I liked the durability and ease of kraft rigid mailers.
 They are sturdy and I can breathe easy when I drop them off in my local blue bin down the street.

 Here’s my thoughts on using First Class Letter:

 - Low costs.
 It’s cheaper for the buyer and might bring your [the seller] costs for packaging materials down.
 We all know we hate to pay for shipping especially when it comes to things that are already low priced (like greeting cards or stickers) and bringing up a single card to over $7 can be expensive.

 - You can use stamps!
-Purchasing First Class Letter postage by going to your local post office and waiting in line to ship OR using pre-paid stamps.
+Purchasing First Class Letter postage by going to your local post office and waiting in line to ship OR using stamps.
 Keep in mind this does not include a tracking number.
 In the beginning I had time to stop by the post office, but as my full time work picked up it took too much out of my day.
 I also didn’t invest in a weigh scale yet because I was just testing the waters, but if you have a scale on hand you can easily buy the right amount of stamps you need (they sell $1, $0.01/5/10 cent stamps, etc) for the weight of your package (USPS calculator here) and drop them in your local blue bin.
 I think stamps make packages feel a lot more personal and nostalgic too.